Fire Season is Upon Us – Fire Prevention

 Don’t Lose Your House to a Wildfire

-As we watch Arizona and California burn, it brings back vivid memories of the Cedar and Witch Creek fires we had in San Diego.
+As we watch California burn every year, it brings back vivid memories of the Cedar and Witch Creek fires we had in San Diego.
 These huge wind-driven fires are so over-whelming that fire fighters cannot possibly defend ever house.
 Sadly, too many houses are lost.
 But what makes it a real tragedy is that many houses could be saved with a little fire prevention.

 Defensible Space